Sarah Jessica Parker Says Kim Cattrall's 'AJLT' Cameo Is 'Really Fun & Exciting'

 Sarah Jessica Parker Says Kim Cattrall’s ‘And Just Like That’ Cameo Is ‘Really Fun & Exciting’

-It was confirmed last month that Kim Cattrall would bring back her Sex and the City character Samantha Jones for a brief cameo in And Just Like That…, but we hadn’t heard Sarah Jessica Parker‘s thoughts on the return of her former co-star until now.
+It was confirmed last month that Kim Cattrall would bring back her Sex and the City character Samantha Jones for a brief cameo in And Just Like That… Season 2, but we hadn’t heard Sarah Jessica Parker‘s thoughts on the return of her former co-star until now.

 In comments published by the U.K.’s The Daily Mail, Jessica Parker, who plays Carrie Bradshaw in the Max series, said that Cattrall’s cameo was “nostalgic and joyful,” though she didn’t go into any specifics.